jerome-rutinowski/GAN_data_for_Re-ID/README.md

 - Dataset

-    - download the pallet-block-502 dataset
+    - download the pallet-block-502 dataset and extract the images you need

         ```console
         https://zenodo.org/record/6353714
+        ```
+    - or take the filtered part of the dataset that we used from here
+        ```console
+        --link--
         ```

 - Example of training